DarthMikke/plausible-clickhouse-fix/readme.md

 # Fix imported GA data

 Older versions of Plausible Analytics might have imported Google/Universal Analytics data in wrong format.
-This caused errors when making exports and creating This is an implementation of a fix for issue [#1980](https://github.com/plausible/analytics/issues/1980) in Plausible repo, provided by [@tssge](https://github.com/tssge) .
+This caused errors when making exports and previewing locations in the map.
+This is an implementation of a fix for issue [#1980](https://github.com/plausible/analytics/issues/1980) in Plausible repo, provided by [@tssge](https://github.com/tssge) .